norcams/docs-enduser/docs/login.rst

    :align: center
    :alt: Access

-In order to use this service, and to authenticate using `Dataporten`_, you need to accept that the service stores some information about you.
+In order to use this service, and to authenticate using `Feide`_, you need to accept that the service stores some information about you.